benjhodgson/metapop_capacity_matrix/Results/Results_Exploration.md

 ### Sparing and Sharing with low to very high levels of dispersal

-Under high or medium levels of habitat aggregation, a clear sparing response is seen for species with low to very high levels of dispersal (dispersal at relative yield = 1).
+Under high or medium levels of habitat aggregation, a clear sparing response is seen for species with low to very high levels of dispersal (0.1 - 10 km mean dispersal at relative yield = 1).
 I.e. the greater the proportion of habitat, the greater the difference between metapopulation capacity and the persistence threshold.

-For example, here are landscapes for species with medium levels of dispersal with a medium level of aggregation with responses that increase dispersal distance by a maximum of 500%:
+For example, here are the results for the difference between metapopulation capacity and several species persistence threshold responses (delta) for species with medium levels of dispersal, with a medium level of aggregation, and with responses that increase dispersal distance by a maximum of 500%:

 ![](Results_Exploration_files/figure-html/1.1.1a-1.png)<!-- -->